Mansive/teatime/README.md

 I've wrote down some of the things I learned while working on this project in the `notes` directory.

 Run `node inline_assets.js` to generate CSS with inlined assets.
-Output is located in the `build` directory.
+Output will be placed in the `build` directory.

 Here's a short demonstration of the page on its intended app, [Agent](https://github.com/0xDC00/agent):